 - 2 green onions/scallions

-- 6 oz sliced pork belly (use your choice of meat or seafood; omit for vegetarian/vegan and use tofu, mushrooms, or extra vegetables instead)
+- 6 oz sliced pork belly (or your choice of meat or seafood; substitute tofu, mushrooms, or extra vegetables for vegetarian/vegan)

 - ⅛ tsp Diamond Crystal kosher salt (plus more to taste)